Social media resources

 Packing lithium batteries

 Spare lithium batteries, like power banks, or those used in laptops, headphones, and vapes can overheat, short circuit and catch fire during flights.
-That’s why spare batteries must always be packed in your carry-on, so trained aircrew can manage issues quickly and safely in the cabin.
+That’s why you must keep spare batteries with you in the cabin, so trained aircrew can manage issues quickly and safely.
 Fires in the hold are far more dangerous.

 Learn how to pack right for a safe flight.
 Check online or with your airline.